IU-Capstone-Project-2024/SoftOverlord100/README.md

 # Software part of Overlord100 Mobile Platform.
 This repository assembles different ROS packages to implement a backend part of Overlord100 Mobile Platform.
-This includes:
+This includes 3 main modules:
 1. Controller
 2. SLAM
 3. Path planner